namiecake/CS350S-PinPointe/README.md

 Step 1: Cluster
 > **python3 cluster_embeddings.py --multicluster [# clusters to assign each user to]**
 >
-> add  --n-components [int, default 100] if you want to change the number of components (not crazy important lol)
+> optional: add  --n-components [int, default 100] if you want to change the number of components (not crazy important lol)

 Step 2: Generate cluster recommendations (uses the new clusters)
 > **python3 generate_cluster_recs.py**
 >
-> add --equal-weights if you want each user to contribute recs equally to the cluster. otherwise they will contribute based priority/cluster rank
+> optional: add --equal-weights if you want each user to contribute recs equally to the cluster. otherwise they will contribute based priority/cluster rank

 Step 3: Query
 > **python3 query_for_recs.py --multiassignment_prop [# clusters to query]**